A Taxi Driver: Plot

 Distressed about his young daughter and unable to contact her, Man-seob departs for Seoul the next morning with the fake Gwangju license plates Tae-soo has given him.
 In Suncheon, he overhears reports of the events in Gwangju; the media claims North Korean infiltrators caused the chaos.
 Overwhelmed with guilt, he drives back to the hospital in Gwangju to find Peter in shock and Tae-soo mourning over Jae-sik's corpse.
-Peter, encouraged to continue filming by Man-seob, urges Man-seob to return to Seoul and his daughter, but Man-seob insists on staying by his side.
+Peter, encouraged to continue filming by Man-seob, urges Man-seob to return to Seoul and see his daughter, but Man-seob insists on staying by his side.

 At a street protest, soldiers open fire at civilians, including those rescuing the wounded.
 Man-seob and the other taxi drivers assist the wounded into the taxis and get them to safety.
 Departing for Seoul via a mountainous road, Man-seob and Peter arrive at an armed roadblock.
 The sergeant searches the car and finds the Seoul license plates but lets them go.
 The soldiers, receiving orders to stop any foreigners, open fire on the taxi but Man-seob breaks through.
 DSC officers give chase but the local taxi drivers intervene to allow Man-seob and Peter to escape at the cost of their lives.
 At the airport, they bid each other farewell.
 Before departing, Peter asks Man-seob for his name and phone number, but Man-seob writes "Kim Sa-bok" as his name and a cigarette company's phone number in Peter's notebook.
 Man-seob reunites with his daughter while Peter broadcasts his footage about the Gwangju Uprising.
 On subsequent trips to Seoul, Peter attempts to search for "Kim Sa-bok", but is unable to find him.

 In 2003, Peter receives an award in South Korea for his report on the Gwangju Uprising.
 In his speech, he expresses his gratitude to "Kim Sa-bok" and hopes to see him again someday.
 Man-seob, still a taxi driver, reads a newspaper article about Peter's speech and achievements, murmuring that he is more grateful to Peter and that he misses him too.
 The film ends by stating that the real Peter died in 2016 without ever locating Man-seob, followed by a video of him expressing his thanks to "Kim Sa-bok" and his wish to see him again.